Excluded by Noindex Tag

 How to Fix Excluded by Noindex Tag Issues?

-Before moving on to fix this issue, you should look at a few parameters,
+Before learning how to fix this issue, you should look at a few parameters.

-• Is the affected page has the ranking potential or target web page?
+• Does the affected page have ranking potential or a target web page?

 When you see potential pages get affected, you should focus on fixing them spontaneously.
 If not, focus on other issues that need immediate attention.

-Here are the ways to fix this issue,
+Here are a few ways to fix this issue.

 Check & Fix the Robots Tag of the Web Page: